ConesaLab/courses-SQANTI_verse/README.md

 ## 1.2 Run with additional inputs

 The most common extra information that you will use in combination with lr RNA-seq is short reads RNA data.
 While long-reads are fabulous for determining the structure of an isoform, since they are able to capture full transcripts without the need of an assembly, they tend to be quite noisy and with high error rates, especially if they come from 'old' chemistries.
 That is why, combining them with short reads is such a good idea.
-There reads will map to the transcriptome and can be used for multiple purposes, such as identifying isoform expression, fixing indels or giving support to junctions.
+Short reads can be mapped to either the genome or the transcriptome using STAR (splice aware aligner) and have multiple uses, such as identifying isoform expression, fixing indels or giving support to junctions.

 The other two main types of orthogonal data that SQANTI3 QC can use are CAGE peaks and polyA sites.
 CAGE peaks are used to identify the transcription start sites (TSS) of the isoforms, while polyA sites are used to identify the transcription termination sites (TTS) of the isoforms.
 These two types of data can be used to improve the classification of the isoforms, and to distinguish between true isoforms and artifacts caused by degradation of the RNA, for instance.